-11. Section 27 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection:

-"(1) An auditor appointed in terms of section 25(1)(b) must perform the 50 functions of office as auditor in terms of [section 20 of] the [Public Accountants' and Auditors'] Auditing Profession Act and any other applicable legislation.".
+- 11. Section 27 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection: - "(1) An auditor appointed in terms of section 25(1)(b) must perform the 50 functions of office as auditor in terms of [section 20 of] the [Public Accountants' and Auditors'] Auditing Profession Act and any other applicable legislation.".

-12. Section 34 of the principal Act is hereby amended by the substitution for subsection (3) of the following subsection:

-"(3) (a) Persons appointed [as employees] in terms of this section are employed subject to the terms and conditions of employment determined by the Auditor-5 General, and must be paid the remuneration, allowances and benefits determined by the Auditor-General, subject to section 35 and after considering the recommendations of the remuneration committee.

-(b) Terms and conditions of employment contemplated in paragraph (a) must be consistent with the basic values and principles set out in section 195 of the 10 Constitution.".

-13. Section 40 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection:

-"(1) The [Deputy] Auditor-General must-

-- (a) establish an audit committee contemplated in section 43(3)(b)(ii); and - (b) appoint the members of the audit committee [in consultation with the Auditor-General].".

-14. Section 41 of the principal Act is hereby amended by the substitution for 20 subsection (2) of the following subsection:

-"(2) The financial statements must be in accordance with [South African Statements of Generally Accepted Accounting Practice or other] international best practice [approved by the oversight mechanism].".

-(a) by the insertion after subsection (1) of the following subsection:

-"(1A) The Auditor-General must, within 90 days of the date of commencement of the Public Audit Amendment Act, 2018, make 30 regulations on-(a) the criteria to be considered in determining how to exercise his or

-- her discretion contemplated in section 4(3); - (b) the nature and category of matters in respect of which an investigation or special audit contemplated in section 5(1)(d) may be carried out; - (c) the criteria for the referral of matters contemplated in section 5(1A); - (d) the process, time-frames and form for the written and oral representations contemplated in section 5B(4) and (5); and - (e) the form and content of the certificate of debt issued in terms of section 5B(1)."; and 40
+Amendment of section 34 of Act 25 of 2004 12.
+Section 34 of the principal Act is hereby amended by the substitution for subsection (3) of the following subsection: "(3) (a) Persons appointed [as employees] in terms of this section are employed subject to the terms and conditions of employment determined by the Auditor-General, and must be paid the remuneration, allowances and benefits determined by the Auditor-General, subject to section 35 and after considering the recommendations of the remuneration committee. (b) Terms and conditions of employment contemplated in paragraph (a) must be consistent with the basic values and principles set out in section 195 of the Constitution."
+5 Amendment of section 40 of Act 25 of 2004 13.
+Section 40 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection: "(1) The [Deputy] Auditor-General must- (a) establish an audit committee contemplated in section 43(3)(b)(ii); and (b) appoint the members of the audit committee [in consultation with the Auditor-General]."
+15 Amendment of section 41 of Act 25 of 2004 14.
+Section 41 of the principal Act is hereby amended by the substitution for subsection (2) of the following subsection: "(2) The financial statements must be in accordance with [South African Statements of Generally Accepted Accounting Practice or other] international best practice [approved by the oversight mechanism]."
+20 Amendment of section 52 of Act 25 of 2004 25 15.
+Section 52 of the principal Act is hereby amended- (a) by the insertion after subsection (1) of the following subsection: "(1A) The Auditor-General must, within 90 days of the date of commencement of the Public Audit Amendment Act, 2018, make 30 investigation or special audit contemplated in section 5(1)(d) may be carried out; (c) the criteria for the referral of matters contemplated in section 5(1A); (d) the process, time-frames and form for the written and oral representations contemplated in section 5B(4) and (5); and (e) the form and content of the certificate of debt issued in terms of 35 (b) by the substitution for subsection (2) of the following subsection: (c) the form and content of the certificate of debt issued in terms of section 5B(1)."; and (b) by the substitution for subsection (2) of the following subsection: (c) The Auditor-General must, after consultation with the oversight 40 mechanism, submit any regulations made in terms of [subsection] subsections (1) and (1A) to the Speaker for tabling in the National 45 Amendment of certain expressions in Act 25 of 2004 16.
+The principal Act is hereby amended-

-(b) by the substitution for subsection (2) of the following subsection:
+- (a) by the substitution for the expression "Public Accountants' and Auditors' Act", wherever it occurs in the principal Act, of the expression "Auditing - Profession Act"; and

-"(2) The Auditor-General must, after consultation with the oversight mechanism, submit any regulations made in terms of [subsection] subsections (1) and (1A) to the Speaker for tabling in the National Assembly.".

-Amendment of certain expressions in Act 25 of 2004

-16. The principal Act is hereby amended-

-- (a) by the substitution for the expression "Public Accountants' and Auditors' Act", wherever it occurs in the principal Act, of the expression "Auditing Profession Act"; and - (b) by the substitution for the expression "executive authority within the meaning of the Public Finance Management Act", wherever it occurs in the principal Act, of the expression "executive authority".
+(b) by the substitution for the expression "executive authority within the meaning of the Public Finance Management Act", wherever it occurs in the principal Act, of the expression "executive authority".